The Japanese Genotype-phenotype Archive (JGA) is a service for permanent

 processed, all data are encrypted.
 Users can contact the JGA team from

-JGA services are provided in collaboration with National Bioscience Database Center (NBDC) of Japan Science and Technology Agency.
+JGA services are provided in collaboration with the Department of NBDC Program (NBDC) of Japan Science and Technology Agency.

 The JGA implements access-granting policy whereby the decisions of who will be granted access to the data resides with the JST-NBDC.
 The users apply for data access directly to the NBDC and the JGA will only facilitate secure access to the data once the information of a successful application process has been passed from the NBDC to the JGA.